A.N Oh hello. How long has it been? Anyway, here is the new chapter! Cheers!

 Mauve shook her head.
 "It wasn't rude, I was just worried is all.
-I can't imagine the slaver fed you very well," Mauve said, assuring the girl finished the slice then offering her another.
+I can tell the slaver didn't feed you very well," Mauve said, assuring the girl finished the slice then offering her another.

 The girl didn't react, looking conflicted.

 "Trust me, I know it takes a while, but eat," Mauve said earnestly.

 "I can't remember the last time someone was concerned for my well being," she admitted, and bite desperately into the next slice.

 "How long has it been since you've been home?"
 Mauve asked after the girl had swallowed.